-Going back to pilot#2 that drove the motivation for implementing the incremental analytics, the AI algorithm for risk assessment requires the calculation of the average value of the financial currency of a product per hour.
+Going back to pilot#2 that drove the motivation for implementing the incremental analytics, the Al algorithm for risk assessment requires the calculation of the average value of the financial currency of a product per hour.
 This is translated to a query containing aggregation operations.
 As previously, it will be passed through the query compiler and eventually a query plan will be decided to be executed.
 This will eventually instantiate a data pipeline of query operations that formulate the tree of the query plan, and whose execution can be done incrementally.
 Instead of pilot#2 periodically send a query statement to retrieve timely bounded results, it can send the statement once, and each time a new data modifies the selected dataset, it will be evaluated and inform the driver.
-The AI algorithm now can respond/listen to events receiving as the result of a data modification operation and can calculate the value at risk in real-time, thus avoiding opportunities that might have been occurred but missed during the time period between the two periodic invocations.
+The Al algorithm now can respond/listen to events receiving as the result of a data modification operation and can calculate the value at risk in realtime, thus avoiding opportunities that might have been occurred but missed during the time period between the two periodic invocations.

-Until the time that this report was written, we have extended the storage engine of the INFINISTORE to support the incremental analytics.
+Under the scope of the task T5.2, we have extended the storage engine of the INFINISTORE to support the incremental analytics.
 The operations that take place in the storage layer are related to data access, and thus, are implemented at this layer.
 The data storage can identify incremental data transitions in a data table or data index.
 Moreover, it can be pushed down operations like filters.
-Therefore, at this phase, the INFINISTORE support what we call incremental scans.
+Therefore, at the second phase of the project, the INFINISTORE could initially support what we call incremental scans.
 This is the basic pillar for all other operations to be built upon, as we saw in our previous example.
-Moreover, we have implemented their invocation from the direct API that the INFINISTORE exposes.
-This can be used in order to exploit such capabilities.
+At the last phase of the project, we extended the incremental capabilities of all relational algebraic operations, except for the JOINs.
+This means that a data user or application developer can submit an aggregation query statement and continuously update the results in a visualization plot or feed this information to an AI algorithm.
+The latter can in fact consumer data coming from a stream and combine this information with the always updated aggregation value coming from the datastore.
+This is exactly what has been developed under the scope of the T3.3 ("Integrated Querying of Streaming Data and Data at Rest").
+In combination with the outcomes of the work being carried out of the task T5.2 that is reported in this document, the data analyst can take advantage of both the integrated query processing, combining streaming data with the incremental analytics.
+To be able to do this, we have implemented their invocation from the direct API that the INFINISTORE exposes.
+This can be used in order to exploit such capabilities and has been integrated with the streaming operators developed in T3.3.
 The following subsections contain the documentation of such usage and an example on how to use this in practice.